- be_ixf; php_sdk; php_sdk_1.4.18

 FL 514 - Action Research

-Dr. Paul Toth – 3 credits
+Dr. Michele Back – 3 credits

 Introduces students to research methodologies that pursue action (change) and research (understanding) concurrently.
 Students will learn how to do a systematic inquiry into the teaching/learning environment of a classroom with the goal of developing reflective teaching practices.
 This course is intended as preparation for an action research project that students will conduct over the course of the following year